TOMOYA "TOMO" OGAWA

 TOMOYA OGAWA / 小川智也

-As a prominent guitar player Tomoya has performed with numerous outstanding musicians such as Tommy Campbell (Dizzy Gillespie, Sonny Rollins), Marko Djordjevic (Matt Garrison, Wayne Krantz, Bill Frisell), Jonathan Toscano (Omar Hakim, Rachel Z, Kurt Rosenwinkel), and many others.
+As a prominent guitar player, Tomoya has performed with numerous outstanding musicians such as Tommy Campbell (Dizzy Gillespie, Sonny Rollins), Kuni Mikami (Lionel Hampton, Barry Harris, The Duke Ellington Orchestra, The Cab Calloway Orchestra), Marko Djordjevic (Matt Garrison, Wayne Krantz, Bill Frisell), Jonathan Toscano (Omar Hakim, Rachel Z, Kurt Rosenwinkel), The Royal KJ (Michael Brecker), and many others.

 Tomoya has been touring along the East Coast and Japan as a guitarist and songwriter for the art rock band Lotus Verry, of which he is a founding member.
 The band has recorded with Grammy-winning engineer Akihiro Nishimura, releasing the EP “Opacity” in 2015 and the single “Flow” in 2016.
 In 2018, the band performed at the premiere exhibition of the picture book “Poupelle of Chimney Town”, written by Akihiro Nishino, a renowned Japanese picture book author and comedian.
 The band were also invited to perform at the Cherry Blossom Festival in Washington DC in 2019, as well as J-Summit NY from 2014 to 2019.

 In 2013, Tomoya joined a NY-based J-punk band UZUHI, which was invited to perform at OTAKON, an annual convention that has celebrated Asian pop culture since 1994.
 In the same year, Tomoya took part in “The Standing Egg Tour”, which was sponsored and supported by Delta Airlines, with UZUHI, in collaboration with the Ricecookers and Kagerou in the US.